 Ever wondered what the world's most popular paint colours are?
-Using Instagram we can make a pretty good guess, as we can see exactly how many times an interior picture has been uploaded, tagging a particular paint colour has been tagged on pictures uploaded to the platform.
+Instagram enables us to make a pretty good guess, with a bit of digging allowing us to track how many times a particular paint colour has been tagged on pictures uploaded to the platform.

 1. PARIS GREY, ZOFFANY

 Paris Grey by Zoffany was the most ‘Instagrammed’ paint colour of 2020, with over 23,971 photos uploaded.
-A soft, gentle colour, Paris Grey is inspired by the elegant chateaux or old Swedish manors.
-It’s popular due to its versatility and simplicity, is easy to accessorise and works well in all rooms.
+A soft creamy-grey colour, Paris Grey is inspired by the elegant chateaux of the French capital.
+Its popularity is probably down to its versatility and simplicity; this colour is easy to accessorise and works well in pretty much any room.

 2. GREEN SMOKE, FARROW & BALL